denisa/kong_keycloak/README.md

 Shut the system down with `./down`

 ## Update the ip address when moving to a new network
+Kong and keycloak are configured with each other’s _public_ IP addresses in order to redirect the browser during the authentication.
+Unless the computer has a fixed IP address, the IP address will change with the network.

 Run the `./up` command again and it will update the settings as necessary.

+# Caveat
+Build & tested on MacOS.
+Use at your own risk.